← All guides

 The harness

-Every recipe below is the same three pieces: a cron entry, a prompt file, and a budget.
+Every recipe is the same three pieces: a cron entry, a prompt file, and a budget.
 The cron side is ordinary:

 # crontab -e